 - Before and after photos for renovation projects

-Submit in electronic (PDF) format by email to email@example.com
+Submit in electronic (PDF) format by email or FTP site (over 10MB) to [email protected]

 Display Board Requirements